Estimated reading time: 3 minutes

 Entrust offers several retirement plans.
 Besides Traditional and Roth IRAs for individuals, there are SEP IRAs for the self-employed or those who are partners or owners of a corporation.
 SEP plans allow the owner to make contributions for themselves and their employees.
 A SIMPLE IRA gives employers of companies with 100 or fewer employees an easy way to make contributions toward their own retirement, as well as toward the retirement of employees.
 And an Individual 401(k) is designed for businesses that employ only the owner, her spouse, and partners.

 Educating yourself about planning for your later years is easier than you may think.
 Entrust offers many resources to help you prepare for retirement, such as guides, reports and white papers, as well as live and on-demand webinars.
 All of these are available for no charge.
 Additionally, you can take advantage of the IRS’ retirement planning calculators, or other third-party savings tools.

 Most retirement accounts allow owners to invest in traditional assets such as stocks and bonds.
 But if you are knowledgeable about a particular industry, such as real estate, precious metals, energy assets or LLCs, administrators like The Entrust Group offer individuals the opportunity to invest in these nontraditional assets through their retirement plans.

 There are many options available for every type of individual.
 It’s not too late to start saving for the future.
 If you haven’t yet begun planning for your retirement, now is a great time to start.
-After all it is Save for Retirement Week 2015!
 It's time to take action.

 To discuss your options, contact one of our local offices or sign up for a free consultation.